protesilaos/tempus-themes/README.md

 The Tempus themes project consists of a number of repositories.
 It is maintained with a set of scripts and utilities, stored in the [tempus-themes-utils](https://github.com/protesilaos/tempus-themes-utils).

 All theme files are created with the [Tempus themes generator](https://github.com/protesilaos/tempus-themes-generator).
-See the generator CONTRIBUTING.md.

 ## Donations